Ms Carol Lo

 About me

 My pursuit of knowledge brought me from Hong Kong to the University of the West of England, where I earned my MSc in Cyber Security.
-Alongside my studies, I have taken on teaching and research roles that support student learning and the development of future cybersecurity professionals.
+Alongside my studies, I have taken on teaching and research roles supporting student learning and the development of future cybersecurity professionals.

 Area of expertise